factsheetlist/factsheetlist.github.io/index.md

-This doc is intended to provide an expansive, organized, but non-sectarian meta-compilation of high-quality factsheets, documents, resources, essays, and links supporting a broadly **progressive** worldview
+This doc is intended to provide an expansive, organized, but non-sectarian meta-compilation of high-quality factsheets, documents, resources, essays, and links supporting a broadly **progressive** worldview.

 This document is ideologically neutral.
-It is merely intended to compile resources which anyone with generally progressive convictions should be able to use extensively
+It is merely intended to compile resources which anyone with generally progressive convictions should be able to use extensively.

 If you have a resource you believe would be a good addition, or you would like to make any suggestion at all really, please shoot me a DM at **SoopaKhell\#0094**.